William "Tiger" Dunlop: Second term and resignation

 In the general election of 1844 Dunlop ran unopposed.

 Dunlop resigned his seat in 1846.
 It is not clear why he did so.
 However, two reasons are generally cited for the resignation; health and alcohol.
 The years spent living in the primitive forests of Canada and the ever-increasing use of alcohol appear to have taken a toll.
-William Tiger Dunlop was a tired and sick man.

-Tiger was not taken seriously in Parliament or in the newspaper editorials of the day.
-Unfortunately, the two political concepts of the Parliament of Canada that he could not absorb were responsible government and the concept of group or social liberty.
+Dunlop was a tired and sick man, and was not taken seriously in Parliament or in the newspaper editorials of the day.
+Unfortunately for Dunlop, he could not absorb the two political principles of responsible government and group or social liberty, which animated the Parliament of Canada.
 Dunlop firmly believed in individual liberty and in patronage.
-Moreover, Dunlop was far ahead of his time on other issues, such as education, professional independence, commerce and the rights of French Canadians.
+Dunlop was far ahead of his time on other issues, such as education, professional independence, commerce and the rights of French Canadians.
 Dunlop was tired of the fight and the irrelevant place he had carved for himself in Parliament with his outspokenness.

 Tory ministers William Henry Draper and Denis-Benjamin Viger apparently wanted their colleague Inspector General William Cayley to have a safe seat in parliament and looked to Huron.
 Dunlop was offered the superintendency of the Lachine Canal in return for his seat.
 To the surprise of all, Dunlop accepted the post.